-Eligible employees who are assigned to work the Christmas Eve holiday shall receive compensation of one (1) times their REGULAR RATE OF PAY for hours worked on that holiday.
+Employees who are assigned to work the Christmas Eve holiday shall receive compensation of two (2) times their base pay rate for hours worked on that holiday.

 Compensation for holiday hours assigned/worked shall be provided either in compensated time off or cash payment as approved by the EMPLOYER.
-Eligible employees who work on Christmas Eve receive their pay for working and may save their holiday benefit hours (8 hours for FULL-TIME employees) for use at another time and/or may cash out the holiday benefit hours.
+Eligible employees who work on Christmas Eve receive their pay for working and may save their Holiday Leave Day with Pay (8 hours for full-time employees) to use at another time and/or they may cash out the holiday benefit hours.
+The Christmas Eve holiday benefit may, for those employees who elect to work on this day, be instead utilized as a Holiday Leave Day with Pay to observe a religious, cultural or personally meaningful day.